hashicorp/terraform-provider-google/website/docs/r/iam_workforce_pool_provider.html.markdown

   * MERGE_USER_INFO_OVER_ID_TOKEN_CLAIMS: Merge the UserInfo Endpoint Claims with ID Token Claims, preferring UserInfo Claim Values for the same Claim Name.
 This option is available only for the Authorization Code Flow.
   * ONLY_ID_TOKEN_CLAIMS: Only include ID Token Claims.
   Possible values are: `MERGE_USER_INFO_OVER_ID_TOKEN_CLAIMS`, `ONLY_ID_TOKEN_CLAIMS`.

+* `additional_scopes` -
+  (Optional)
+  Additional scopes to request for in the OIDC authentication request on top of scopes requested by default.
+By default, the `openid`, `profile` and `email` scopes that are supported by the identity provider are requested.
+  Each additional scope may be at most 256 characters.
+A maximum of 10 additional scopes may be configured.

 ## Attributes Reference